EPCCed/APT-CPP/lectures/loops-containers/README.md

 We've pretty much only talked about working on single things at once

-Simulation/analysis usually require us to deal with many things: many data points, many atoms in your MD simulation, etc.
+Simulation/analysis usually require us to deal with many things: many data points, many atoms in your MD simulation, many images to recognise objects in etc.

 ---
 # Containers